ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 the domain name used for DoT/DoQ or used to construct the DoH template MUST be provided.
 This ensures that different designated resolver configurations can be correctly associated with IP addresses in A and AAAA records.
-As such, clients MUST NOT perform speculative A and AAAA queries for "resolver.arpa".
+As such, clients MUST NOT perform A and AAAA queries for "resolver.arpa".

 The following is an example of an SVCB record describing a DoH server discovered by querying for `_dns.resolver.arpa`: